vadimgrn/usbip-win2/README.md

   - Click on "Settings" in "Startup and Recovery"
   - "System failure", "Write debugging information", pick "Automatic Memory Dump" or "Kernel Memory Dump"
   - Check "Overwrite any existing file"
-- Start WPP tracing session for vhci driver as described in the previous topic
+- Start WPP tracing session for UDE driver as described in the previous topic
 - When BSOD has occured
   - Reboot PC if automatic reboot is not set
   - Run Windows debugger WinDbg.exe as Administrator